Noel Boggs

-Noel Edwin Boggs (1917–1974) was an American musician who was a virtuoso on the lap steel guitar and a member of the Steel Guitar Hall of Fame.
-He was one of the pioneers in electric steel guitar who helped popularize the instrument beyond its native Hawaiian music into other genres of American popular music, specifically Western Swing.
-Boggs played and recorded with almost every major artist in the genre including Bob Wills and His Texas Playboys (1944-1945) and Spade Cooley's Dance Band.
-Bob Wills' band helped define the guitar's role in western swing; Wills discovered and coached innovative guitarists who deeply influenced country, rock and jazz music.
-Boggs appeared on some 2000 recordings as a soloist and his playing was prominent on several of Wills’ hits that became Western swing standards, including "Roly Poly" and "Stay a Little Longer".
+Noel Edwin Boggs (November 13, 1917 – August 31, 1974) was an American musician who was a virtuoso on the electric steel guitar, widely regarded as a pioneer of the lap steel.
+A central figure in popularizing the genre of Western swing, he helped elevate the instrument from its roots in Hawaiian music to a prominent role in American popular music.
+During the 1940s and 1950s, Boggs performed and recorded with many of the genre’s most influential artists, including Bob Wills and His Texas Playboys (1944–1945) and Spade Cooley's dance band.
+His collaboration with Wills helped establish the role of the steel guitar in country music.
+He performed on more than 2,000 recordings, including several of Wills’ most enduring hits, such as “Roly Poly” and “Stay a Little Longer,” both of which became Western swing standards.
+Boggs was inducted into the Steel Guitar Hall of Fame in 1981.

 Early life

 Born in Oklahoma City in 1917, Boggs began playing steel guitar in his youth and in 1935 was performing on three local radio stations while still in high school.
 At that time, the electric pickup to amplify a guitar had just been invented (1934).
 Boggs began playing on a Rickenbacker lap steel, the first electrified string instrument of any type.
 Just a month before high school graduation, he was invited to join Hank Penny's Radio Cowboys in 1937 for a southeastern U.S. tour.
 At that time, the electric lap steel guitar was a new musical device and Western swing became a vehicle for trying new things with the instrument.
 It was used to create horn-like punches and provide single-note solos, and to join fiddles and traditional guitars in three-part harmony.
 After the Rickenbacker, Boggs played an Epiphone double-neck steel guitar.
 He was one of the first steel players to switch between guitar necks in mid-solo in order to get different chord voicings.